tendermint/tendermint/docs/architecture/adr-073-libp2p.md

 ## Open Questions

+- What is the role of Protocol Labs in the implementation of libp2p in tendermint, both during the initial implementation and on an ongoing basis thereafter?

 - Should all P2P traffic for a given node be pushed to a single topic, and we assume that a topic maps to a specific ChainID, or should each reactor (or type of message) have its own topic?